ftrackhq/ftrack-ts-schema-generator/README.md

-# ftrack-ts-schema-generator
+# @ftrack/ts-schema-generator

-Gets the schema from a ftrack instance and generates typescript interfaces for all the entity types in the instance.
+A TypeScript schema generator for the ftrack platform.
+This package generates TypeScript types based on your ftrack custom entities, allowing for type-safe interactions with the ftrack API.

 ## Environment Variables